FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 “Looking diligently” means to be on constant guard – to beware!

-A. Beware lest any man fail of the grace of God. (keep in mind that it is man and not God that is subject to fail).
+A. Beware lest any man fails of the grace of God. (keep in mind that it is a man and not God that is subject to failure).

 B. Beware lest any root of bitterness springing up trouble you

 We see a progression in these three things, each one leads to the next.

 In our day there is a failure of men to operate within the limits of the grace of God.
 That is why there is such a departure from the word of God.
 That is why there is such a great forsaking of the house of God.
 And that is why there is the great abandoning of the family of God.
 One thing leads to another.
 Yes, our very brothers and sisters destroy each other to get to the top.
 But there is no gain when we try to deceive others.
 God is watching us daily and we ought to be careful.